fastworkco/qa-coding-challenge/README.md

 - Design testcase and prepare test scipt to validate authentication process on [https://staging.fastwork.co](https://staging.fastwork.co) website **(sign up with email, sign in with email)**.
 - Design testcase and prepare test scipt to validate search system ex. [https://staging.fastwork.co/search?q=test](https://staging.fastwork.co/search?q=test)

+## Remark

+- Restore database from production to staging every night.

 ## Readme

 Write your README as if it was for a production service.
 Include the following items: